mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 The first study about Analysis of Algorithms was published by Knuth in 1968.
 [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming){:target="_blank"}.

+Asymptotic Notation is used to describe the running time of an algorithm.
+There are three different notations: Big Omega, Big Theta, and Big O Notation.

-## Time and Space complexity
+## Time complexity analysis and space complexity analysis

-Time complexity is related to how many steps takes an algorithm.
+Time complexity analysis is related to how many steps takes an algorithm.

-Space complexity is related to how efficient an algorithm is using the memory and disk.
+Space complexity analysis is related to how efficient an algorithm is using the memory and disk.

 Both terms depend on the input size, the number of items in the input.
-Moreover, we can analyze the complexity based on three cases:
+Both terms depend on the input size and the number of items in the input.
+Moreover, we can analyze the complexity based on three cases or asymptotic notations.:

 - Best case or Big Omega Ω(n): Usually the algorithm executes in one step independently of the input size.

 - Average case or Big Theta Θ(n): If the the input size is ramdom

-- Worst-case or Big O Notation  O(n): Gives us an upper bound on the runtime for any input.
+- Worst-case analysis or Big O Notation O(n): Gives us an upper bound on the runtime for any input.
 It gives us a kind of guarantee that the algorithm will never take any longer with a new input size.

 <div>
 {%- include inArticleAds.html -%}